dunstontc/learn-rust/notes/terms.md

     - *Expressions* evaluate to a resulting value.
   - **associated function**
     - Static Method
+### Functional Programming
+  - Programming in a functional style often includes using functions as values by passing them in arguments, returning them from other functions, assigning them to variables for later execution, and so forth.
+  - **iterator**
+    -  A way of processing a series of elements.
+  - **closure**
+    - A function-like construct you can store in a variable.
 ## OOP (more or less)
   - **bounded parametric polymorphism**
     - TODO